-Field experiments were conducted during kharif and rabi 2002 and summer 2003 at the College of Agricultural Engineering, Kumulur, Tiruchirappalli district of Tamil Nadu to study the effect of increased plant density and nutrient management on the yield and economics of greengram.
-Three inter row spacings of $20 \text{ cm} (S_1)$, $25 \text{ cm} (S_2)$ and $30 \text{ cm} (S_3)$ with a constant intra row spacing of 10 cm accommodating 5.0, 4.0 and 3.33 lakh plants ha-1 were tried in the main plot.
-The treatments tried in sub plot were recommended N and P (N_1) , N_1 with foliar spraying of one per cent sulphate of potash (SOP) (N_2) , N_1 with soil application of 25 kg K_2 O ha-1 as muriate of potash $(MOP) (N_3)$, 125 per cent N and P with foliar spraying of one per cent SOP (N_4) , 150 per cent N and P with foliar spraying of two per cent Diammonium phosphate (DAP) and one per cent SOP (N_5) .
+Field experiments were conducted during kharif 2002, rabi 2002 and summer 2003 at the College of Agricultural Engineering, Kumulur, Tiruchirappalli district of Tamil Nadu to study the effect of increased plant density and nutrient levels on the growth analysis and yield of greengram.
+Three inter row spacings of 20 cm (S_1), 25 cm (S_2) and 30 cm (S_3) with a constant intra row spacing of 10 cm accommodating 5.0, 4.0 and 3.33 lakh plants ha-1 were tried in the main plot.
+The treatments tried in sub plot were recommended N and P (N_1), N_1 with foliar spraying of one per cent sulphate of potash (SOP) (N_2), N_1 with soil application of 25 kg K2O ha-1 as muriate of potash (MOP) (N_3), 125 per cent N and P with foliar spraying of one per cent SOP (N_4), 150 per cent N and P with foliar spraying of one per cent SOP (N_4).
 The treatments were fitted in a split plot design replicated thrice.
-The results of the experiment revealed that higher plant density favoured grain and bhusa yield.
-In general, higher yield was observed in treatments applied with 125 per cent NP along with foliar sprays during kharif 2002 and summer 2003 and with 150 per cent NP with foliar sprays during rabi 2002.
-A population level of 4.0 lakh plants ha-1 applied with 125 per cent NP along with foliar spraying of two per cent DAP and one per cent SOP twice recorded higher benefit - cost ratio during kharif 2002, gross and net returns and benefit - cost ratio during rabi 2002 and gross and net returns during summer 2003.
+The results of the experiments revealed that the LAI, CGR were higher under narrow spacing of 20 x 10 cm and decreased with increase in row spacing to 30 cm.
+RGR was higher under recommended spacing (30 x 10 cm) and NAR was higher under wider spacing.
+Application of 125 per cent NP with foliar sprays had higher values.
+Grain yield was higher at higher plant density.
+Application of 125 per cent NP along with foliar sprays during kharif 2002 and summer 2003 and 150 per cent NP with foliar sprays during rabi 2002 recorded higher grain yield.

-Key words: Greengram, Increased plant density, Nutrient management, Yield, Economics.
+Key words : Greengram, Increased plant density, Nutrient management, Growth rate, Yield.

-Pulses are the major sources of dietary protein in the vegetarian diet in our country.
+Dulses are the major sources of dietary protein in the L vegetarian diet in our country.
 Besides being a rich source of protein, they maintain soil fertility through biological nitrogen fixation in soil and thus play a vital role in furthering sustainable agriculture (Kannaiyan, 1999).
 The area under pulses in the country is around 24.38 million hectares with a production of 14.52 million tonnes.
-Nearly 8 per cent of this area is occupied by greengram (Vigna radiata), which is the third important pulse crop of India in terms of area cultivated and production next to gram and pigeon pea.
+Nearly 8 per cent of this area is occupied by greengram (Vigna radiata), which is the third important pulse crop of India in terms of area cultivated and production next to gram and pigeonpea.
 In Tamil Nadu, greengram is cultivated in an area of 1.83 lakh hectares with an annual production of 0.696 lakh tonnes (Kannaiyan, 2000).
 The productivity of the crop is only 333 kg ha-1.
 This low yield is attributed to several reasons viz, cultivated as rainfed crops, as intercrops in marginal lands, poor management practices and low yield potential of varieties.
 Nutrient and weed management practices play a major role in realizing the potential of a given variety along with other contributing factors.
 Availability of short duration greengram varieties with high yield potential and the possibility of raising them all through the year, offers now immense scope to increase the productivity (Natarajan et al., 1993).